Psychotherapy in Bristol

 The sessions offer a safe and confidential space in which the client's own story, thoughts and feelings can be explored at their own pace.

-I am interested in working with adults on a 1-1 basis and provide a confidential and peaceful space in Central Bristol.
-I am also able to work peripatetically with children who can be referred by their school and/or parents/carers.
+I am interested in working with adults on a 1-1 basis and provide confidential and peaceful spaces in Easton and Clifton, both close to the centre of Bristol.
 I am also registered with the Counselling Directory: